A General Framework for Data-Use Auditing of ML Models: Impact of ML Model Architecture and Hyperparameters

 \paragraph{Impact of $\MarkBound$} \tblref{table:classifier:markbound} shows the impact of $\MarkBound$ on the effectiveness of our method, demonstrating a trade-off between detection effectiveness/efficiency and data utility measured by $\Accuracy$ of a ML model trained on it. $\MarkBound$ controls the upper bound of utility difference between the published data and raw data.
 For images, it also controls the imperceptibility of the added marks in the published data.
 A smaller $\MarkBound$ yields less perceptible marks (see some examples in \figref{fig:different_eps}) and allows the published data to preserve more utility of the raw data, i.e., the trained ML model has a higher $\Accuracy$.
 However, the choice of a smaller $\MarkBound$ will reduce the distinction between the published data and unpublished data, and thus it slightly degrades the detection effectiveness/efficiency of our method, yielding a lower $\DetectionSuccessRate$ (when $\MarkBound = 2$) and a higher $\frac{\NumberQueriedPublished}{\TrainDatasetSize}$.

 \paragraph{Impact of feature extractor \PretrainedModel used in marked data generation} \tblref{table:classifier:marking_network} shows the impact of feature extractor $\PretrainedModel$ used in the marking algorithm of our method when applied to images.
 Using ResNet18~\cite{he2016:deep} pretrained on ImageNet, VGG16~\cite{simonyan2015:very} pretrained on ImageNet, and CLIP~\cite{radford2021:learning} to generate marked data yielded similar detection performance.
 This demonstrates that our method is highly effective and efficient when a good feature extractor (e.g., pretrained on a large-scale image dataset) is used in the marking algorithm.
 More surprisingly, when an untrained/randomly initialized feature extractor (e.g., untrained ResNet18) was used, the efficiency of our method degraded slightly, yielding a slightly higher $\frac{\NumberQueriedPublished}{\TrainDatasetSize}$, but it still achieved a high $\DetectionSuccessRate$ of $20/20$.
-When there is no feature extractor available to the data owner or she does not have computing resources to craft the marked data using a feature extractor, she can craft $\Mark{\SampleIdx}$ by randomly sampling from a Gaussian distribution and clipping it such that $\infinityNorm{\Mark{\SampleIdx}} \leq \MarkBound$.
-This variant of our method, denoted by ``Unavailable'' in \tblref{table:classifier:marking_network}, was still effective to detect the use of data but achieved a higher $\frac{\NumberQueriedPublished}{\TrainDatasetSize}$, compared with the methods where a feature extractor was used.
+When there is no feature extractor available to the data owner or she does not have computing resources to craft the marked data using a feature extractor, she can craft $\Mark{\SampleIdx}$ by randomly sampling from a Gaussian distribution and clipping it such that $\infinityNorm{\Mark{\SampleIdx}} \leq \MarkBound$, or by randomly sampling from a Bernoulli distribution (i.e., each pixel of a mark is independently and randomly chosen to be either $\MarkBound$ or $-\MarkBound$ with equal probability).
+These variants of our method, denoted by ``Gaussian mark'' and ``Bernoulli mark'' respectively in \tblref{table:classifier:marking_network}, were still effective to detect the use of data but achieved a higher $\frac{\NumberQueriedPublished}{\TrainDatasetSize}$, compared with the methods where a feature extractor was used.

 \paragraph{Different choices of upper bound $\FalseDetectionRate$ on false-detection rate} \tblref{table:classifier:different_p} shows the performance of our data auditing method under different upper bounds on the false-detection rate, i.e., $\FalseDetectionRate$.
 Under all choices of $\FalseDetectionRate$, our method achieved a $\DetectionSuccessRate$ of $20/20$.
 When we set a smaller $\FalseDetectionRate$, we can control the false-detection rate to a smaller level but require more queries to detect the use of the published data in model training.